Stadium: Design issues

 Since the requirements for baseball and football are significantly different, the trend has been toward the construction of single-purpose stadiums, beginning with Kansas City in 1972–1973 and accelerating in the 1990s.
 In several cases, an American football stadium has been constructed adjacent to a baseball park, to allow for the sharing of mutual parking lots and other amenities.
-With the rise of MLS, the construction of soccer-specific stadiums has also increased since the late 1990s to better fit the needs of that sport.
+With the rise of Major League Soccer, the construction of soccer-specific stadiums has also increased since the late 1990s to better fit the needs of that sport.
 In many cases, earlier baseball stadiums were constructed to fit into a particular land area or city block.
 This resulted in asymmetrical dimensions for many baseball fields.
 Yankee Stadium, for example, was built on a triangular city block in The Bronx, New York City.
 This resulted in a large left field dimension but a small right field dimension.

 Before more modern football stadiums were built in the United States, many baseball parks, including Fenway Park, the Polo Grounds, Wrigley Field, Comiskey Park, Tiger Stadium, Griffith Stadium, Milwaukee County Stadium, Shibe Park, Forbes Field, Yankee Stadium, and Sportsman's Park were used by the National Football League or the American Football League.
 (To a certain extent, this continues in lower football leagues as well, with the venue now known as Charles Schwab Field Omaha being used as the home stadium of the United Football League's Omaha Nighthawks.)
 Along with today's single use stadiums is the trend for retro-style ballparks closer to downtown areas.
 Oriole Park at Camden Yards was the first such ballpark for Major League Baseball to be built, using early-20th-century styling with 21st-century amenities.

 There is a solar-powered stadium in Taiwan that produces as much energy as it needs to function.
 Stadium designers often study acoustics to increase noise caused by fans' voices, aiming to create a lively atmosphere.

 Lighting

 Until the advent of floodlights, most games played on large areas had to rely on natural lighting.
 Bramall Lane was reportedly the first floodlit stadium.
 Floodlighting in association football dates as far back as 1878, when there were floodlit experimental matches at Bramall Lane, Sheffield during the dark winter afternoons.
 With no national grid, lights were powered by batteries and dynamoes, and were unreliable.
 Since the development of electrical grids, lighting has been an important element in stadium design, allowing games to be played after sundown, and in covered, or partly covered stadiums that allow less natural light, but provide more shelter for the public.